Skip to main content

 Download and Create a Wallet

-To start off, you’ll need a non-custodial wallet that will allow you to receive and store your TON; for this purpose in this guide we are using Tonkeeper.
+To start, you’ll need a non-custodial wallet that allows you to receive and store your TON.
+For this guide, we are using Tonkeeper.
 You’ll need to enable Testnet mode within the wallet to be able to receive Testnet Toncoins.
 These tokens will be used later on to send a final minting transaction to the smart contract.

 info

-With a non-custodial wallet, the user owns the wallet and holds its private key by themselves.
+With a non-custodial wallet, the user owns the wallet and holds the private key themselves.

 To download and create a TON wallet follow these simple steps: